jackliu97/chatter/README.md

  NOTE: There's no volume binding, so you will lose ALL of your chats + users.

  #### Usage
+  1.
-  1. Create a user by providing a unique username and a password, you should be logged in on success.
+    - Create a user by providing a unique username and a password, you should be logged in on success.
+    - Log back in with the same user.
   2. Start chatting